AngelSpace2028/Upgrade_hybrid_PAQ_by_Jurijus_Pacakovas_6.7/README.md

 Quantum PAQJP_6.7 is Quantum Software

 PAQJP_6.7 losslessness
-Lossless 100% and without corrupted files (choose the best of 256 transformations on the 9 qubits level and extract back)  done 12 Nov 2025
+Lossless 100% and without corrupted files (choose the best of 256 transformations on the 9 qubits level and extract back)  done 13 Nov 2025

 Group:
-Jurijus Pacalovas and Vincent Geoghegan
+Jurijus Pacalovas and Vincent Geoghegan helped add 1 byte in the front markers.